Hot perturbative QCD in a very strong magnetic background: Pressure and chiral condensate

 One usually utilizes the renormalized light quark chiral condensate, built from the sum of the up and down quark contributions, to locate the (pseudo-)critical temperature \cite{DElia:2021yvk}.
 Since we assume very high magnetic fields and temperatures, with the scale hierarchy given by $m_s \ll T \ll \sqrt{eB}$, this subtraction is negligible in our perturbative calculation.
 However a direct comparison to the renormalized lattice results must happen in scales not so favorable to pQCD, so that deviations are expected.
 One should also have in mind that, since the perturbative approach can only capture the behavior of the condensate for large temperatures, it is completely insensitive to features related to the crossover or possible first-order phase transition at high magnetic fields.

 A different observable that can also be computed and directly compared to available lattice data is the strange quark number susceptibility

+which has previously been computed using hard thermal loop resummation at one-loop order \cite{Karmakar:2020mnj}.
 Given the presence of a derivative with respect to the chemical potential, pure vacuum terms are excluded.
 This presents an advantage when comparing lattice results to pQCD, even if the temperature range in the simulations is still far from optimal for this purpose \cite{Endrodi:2015oba,DElia:2021yvk}.